 Abstract

-Spatial preferential sampling refers to the situation in which the choice of sampling locations is stochastically dependent on the values of the spatial process of interest.
-Traditional geostatistical methods ignore this dependence, leading to potentially inaccurate inferences.
-We present a general framework for modelling the preferences of the experimenter jointly with the spatial process of interest in order to adjust for this bias.
-We dispense with the unrealistic assumption (required by existing methods) of conditional independence of the sampling locations by defining a whole design utility function on the space of sampling designs, to which the sampling design distribution is proportional, and which may encapsulate an arbitrarily wide range of preferences.
-The likelihood of the proposed model is generally intractable, and we provide fitting techniques based on importance sampling and noisy Markov chain Monte Carlo before demonstrating their usage on a dataset of spatially distributed ammonia concentrations.
+Spatial preferential sampling occurs when the choice of sampling locations depends stochastically on the process of interest.
+Ignoring this dependence leads to inaccurate inferences.
+Our framework models experimenter preferences jointly with the spatial process to adjust for this.
+We dispense with the unrealistic assumption (required by existing methods) of conditional independence of sampling locations by defining a whole design distribution proportional to a utility function on the space of designs.
+The proposed model likelihood is generally intractable.
+We provide fitting techniques based on the noisy Markov chain Monte Carlo and demonstrate their usage on a data set of spatially distributed ammonia concentrations.

 Original languageEnglish